velartrill/velartrill.github.io/orig/reunited.md

 "I mean, that would probably work on Cai—"

-*"Don't tempt me."* Niltar tosses the towel over the back of a chair and yanks a light pink _rancal_ from the dressing rack.
+*"Don't tempt me."* Niltar tosses the towel over the back of a chair and yanks a pastel pink and violet _rancal_ from the dressing rack.
 "I have enough drama going on in my life as it is today."

 Livkir pauses by the door.
 "You gonna be okay dressing on your own?
 Or do you want me to wait here for you?"